eswarak/img-MMS/docs/using-image-mms-pattern.md

   open a modern browser (Chrome) and navigate to http:/HOSTNAME:9080, open Developer tools and watch the Web Console (HOSTNAME or IP or your node)
   ```
+5. Open Chrome and navigate to HTTP://HOSTNAME:9080 where HOSTNAME=Node Server Name or IP address

+6. Open the Web Console in More Tools \ Developer tools
+(demo.png)

+7. After a few seconds, you will see a message indicating the initial model was load, click on the picture or Toggle image to see the Image analysis results

+(console1.png)

+8. Review the metadata needed to publish objects using MMS publish capabilities

+(../mms/object.json)

-5. Publish the `index.js` file as a new mms object:
+9. Publish the `index.js` file as a new mms object to update the existing ML model:
 ```bash
 hzn mms object publish -m mms/object.json -f index.js
 ```

-5. View the published mms object:
+10. View the published mms object:
 ```bash
 hzn mms object list -t js -i index.js -d
 ```